ferrous-systems/teaching-material2/assignments/fizzbuzz.md

+# Fizzbuzz

 In this exercise, we will implement our first tiny program: FizzBuzz.
-FizzBuzz is easy to implement, but allows for application of Rust patterns in a very clean fasion.
+FizzBuzz is easy to implement, but allows for application of Rust patterns in a very clean fashion.

-You will learn:
+# After completing this exercise you are able to

--   How to write a simple Rust program
+-   write a simple Rust program

--   How to create and return owned `String` s
+-   create and return owned `String` s

--   How to use conditionals
+-   use conditionals

--   How to format strings with and without printing them to the system console
+-   format strings with and without printing them to the system console

+-   write a function with a parameter and return type.

+## Prerequisites

+For completing this exercise you need to have

+-   basic programming skills in other languages

+-   the Rust Syntax Cheat Sheet

-Task
+## Task
-====

-1. Use Cargo to create a new project called `fizzbuzz`
+-   Create a new project called `fizzbuzz`

-2. Implement the following function:

-        fn fizzbuzz(i: u32) -> String {
-            ///....
-        }

-    Implementing the following rules:
+-   Define a function `fn fizzbuzz` that implements the following rules:

     -   If `i` is divisible by `3`, return `String::from("Fizz")`